LDY681/CITS5503-labs/CITS5503_Template_Labs6-9.md

    - Defines constants for security group, key pair, instance ID, load balancer name, and target group name.

 2. **Fetch Subnets for the EC2 Instance**:
-   - Retrieves two subnets in the region for the load balancer.
+   - Retrieves subnets in the `eu-north-1` region for the load balancer.

 3. **Create Application Load Balancer**:
    - Uses **`elbv2.create_load_balancer()`** to create an ALB in the specified subnets, using the security group to allow HTTP traffic.